 Undergraduate Research Scholarships

 The mission of the MSU IRAEA is to engage undergraduate and graduate students with faculty in academic research that will further the understanding of economic regulation and policy’s impact on societal well-being.
-IRAEA facilitates research and analysis of regulatory economics as applied to agriculture, healthcare, technology, finance, natural resources, education, public safety, and other sectors.
+IRAEA facilitates research, analysis, and teaching of regulatory economics as applied to agriculture, healthcare, technology, finance, natural resources, education, public safety, and other sectors.

 IRAEA Undergraduate Research Scholars Program